 Some full-disk encryption software has the ability to destroy the master key, rendering a hard drive's encrypted contents permanently incomprehensible.
 Since the key is a tiny amount of data and can be destroyed almost instantaneously, this represents a much faster alternative to overwriting with software like Darik's Boot and Nuke, which can be quite time-consuming for larger drives.
 However, this option is only feasible if the hard drive was always encrypted.
 If you weren't using full-disk encryption ahead of time, you'll need to overwrite the whole drive before getting rid of it.

-When it comes to CD-ROMs, you should do the same thing you do with paper―shred them.
-There are inexpensive shredders that will chew up CD-ROMs.
-Never just toss a CD-ROM out in the garbage unless you're absolutely sure there's nothing sensitive on it.
+When it comes to CD- or DVD-ROMs, you should do the same thing you do with paper―shred them.
+There are inexpensive shredders that will chew them up.
+Never just toss a CD or DVD-ROM in the garbage unless you're absolutely sure there's nothing sensitive on it.